xAPI-vle/xAPI-vle-recipe/login.md

 ```
 ### Context

-Context gives the [platform](common_statements.md#context.platform).
+Context identifies the [platform](common_statements.md#context.platform) that is being logged into.
 Plugin specific extensions are optional and not part of the core recipe

 ``` javascript
 "context": {